What is early learning?

 Early learning refers to education and care programs for children in the early years.
 These programs play an important role in children’s development.
 Qualified early childhood educators deliver early learning programs.

 Offering quality early learning environments for children to play and learn is important.
 Quality early learning isn’t just about the toys and displays in the room.
 It includes the rich, trusting relationships between children and educators.
-Early childhood educators work in partnership with families.
-This allows them to get to know each child and to create opportunities for them to take part.

 Visit the Starting Blocks website for more information on early learning in Australia.